Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Bayesian Renewal Hypothesis Evaluation

 which allows us to propose a tree $\tau'$ in a simple two-step process.
 First, pick the operator to be applied to $\tau$, $\grow$ or $\ungrow$ with probabilities $1/2$ if both lead to non-empty set of trees, otherwise pick the operation that produces a non-empty set.
 Then, pick $\tau'$ from $\grow(\tau, h)$ or $\ungrow(\tau,h)$ with uniform probabilities.

-The complete Metropolis-Hastings algorithm is described in \autoref{algo:mh_tree}.
-This construction of a proposal kernel for context trees based on growing and pruning nodes of trees, although not formally defined in terms of graphs, was already used in \citet{kontoyiannis2020bayesian} for a specific prior distribution $h$.
+The idea of a proposal kernel for context trees based on growing and pruning nodes of trees was already used in \citet{kontoyiannis2020bayesian} for a specific prior distribution $h$.
+The complete Metropolis-Hastings algorithm described in \autoref{algo:mh_tree}, not only formally defines the construction in terms of graphs, but also extends it to accommodate arbitrary prior distributions.